lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 ---
-title: LogJam: RCE 0-day exploit found in log4j, a popular Java logging package
+title: "LogJam: RCE 0-day exploit found in log4j, a popular Java logging package"
 description: Given how ubiquitous this library is, the impact of this vulnerability is quite severe.
 Learn how to patch it, why it's bad, and more in this post.
 slug: log4j-zero-day
 authors: